Trainee Annual Reviews (ARCP)

-- Structured reports from their Educational Supervisor
+- structured reports from your Educational Supervisor

-The outcome of the ARCP will determine the rate at which trainee’s progress through the training programme.
+The outcome will determine the rate at which you progress through the training programme.
 If trainees consistently under perform or fail to supply sufficient evidence to ARCP they may be asked to relinquish their National Training Number.